willviles/ember-google-analytics-embed/README.md

 {{ga-embed-table query=query options=options}}
 ```

+---

+### Loading State

+Each visualization has a loading state class of `.ga-embed-visualization-loading`, which you can customise in your CSS.

+### Auto Resizing

+By default, visualizations auto resize on window resize.
+To disable auto resizing, set `responsiveResize=false` on the visualization.

 ## View Selection

 The `ga-embed-view-selector` component allows the user to select a view from any property they are authorized to view.
 Add the view selector component to your template.